 Special Educational Needs and Disability (SEND) offer, and support for your child at Skelton Primary School.

 Skelton Primary School aims to provide a caring and supportive environment where every child matters.
 All pupils are valued equally and are given the opportunity to achieve the very best they can.
-The Special Educational Needs Coordinator (SENCO) ensures children receive the provision they need.
-Our school is supported by Lead Trust SENDCO, Kirsty Mills.
+The Special Educational Needs Coordinator (SENDCo) ensures children receive the provision they need.
+Our school is supported by Lead Trust SENDCO, Rachel Mackay.
 If you have any concerns about your child please talk to the class teacher in the first instance or take a look through our parent’s guide to SEND.
-An appointment to see the SENDCO can be made through the class teacher or by emailing Ms Mills on firstname.lastname@example.org.
+An appointment to see the SENDCo can be made through the class teacher or by emailing Rachel Mackay on email@example.com

 Sometimes children need additional support for some or all of their time at school.
-‘Special educational needs’ (SEN) describes any learning difficulty which means a child needs extra ‘educational provision’.
+‘Special Educational Needs and Disability’ (SEND) describes any learning difficulty which means a child needs extra ‘educational provision’.
 Children might have a learning difficulty if they:

 - have significantly greater difficulty learning than the majority of children their age